hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

       + expensive
       + not involving any gradient descent
       + no local optimum issues
-  + evaluating all predictions made w/ gride points on test data
+  + evaluating all predictions made w/ grid points on test data
     + expensive
     + much better than ML learning when the posterior is vague or multimodal (happened when data is scarce)